jfrostbite/sms_forward/README.md

    - Prevents crashes when manually created SMS messages are detected
    - ModemManager sometimes reports the same SMS in two storage locations (ME and SM)
    - The application filters messages by storage type to avoid duplicate forwarding
-   - Only messages stored in the SIM card (SM) are processed
+   - Only messages stored in the Mobile Equipment (ME) are processed

 3. **Robust Error Handling and Debugging**:
    - Global exception handling to catch and log unhandled exceptions